Conservation impact through the years

 Kenya

-Contributed to the inception phase of the film Last Wild Places by conducting stakeholder research and engagement in Kenya.
-This included gathering data on strategies to enhance Samburu participation in land management and integrating their traditional knowledge into government plans to identify wildlife corridors and reduce wildlife killings caused by infrastructure.
+Contributed to the inception phase of Last Wild Places by conducting stakeholder research and engagement in Kenya.
+This included gathering data on strategies to enhance Samburu participation in governmental land management plans leveraging their traditional knowledge to identify wildlife corridors to reduce wildlife killings caused by infrastructure.

 National Geographic Society Impact Story Lab